Part of Core Framework Modules

 A system does not update because you pressure it.

-It updates when it receives new feedback that is safe enough to process.
+It updates when it receives new feedback that is safe enough to process and repeat.

 Old rule